NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 The number of tiles of lava behind of the island.
 Must produce value between 2 and 6.
 Default: Random based on room size, island size, and other lava widths.
+- `right_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
+The number of tiles right of the island.
+Must produce value between 2 and 6.
+Default: Random based on room size and island size
+- `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
+They will not be placed in the lava or the island   Default: False
 - `tool_rotation` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
-Angle that too should be rotated out of alignment with target.
+Angle that tool should be rotated out of alignment with target.
 This option cannot be used with `guide_rails`.
 Default: 0
+- `distance_between_performer_and_tool` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat): The distance away the performer is from the tool at start.
+The performer will be at random point around a rectangular perimeter surrounding the tool.
+This option cannot be used with `random_performer_position`.
+Default: None

 #### MinMaxFloat